lukso-network/website-support-center/docs/extension/guides/check-2fa-recovery.md

 ---
-sidebar_label: '🛟 Verify 2FA Recovery'
+sidebar_label: '🛟 Check 2FA Recovery'
 sidebar_position: 1
-description: 'LUKSO Support: How to verify 2FA Recovery'
+description: 'LUKSO Support: How to check 2FA Recovery'
 ---

-# Verify 2FA Recovery
+# Check 2FA Recovery

 If you ever want to recover your profile, a new controller will be added to this Universal Profile from a new extension setup.
 You must verify multiple steps to check if this new controller can be added to your Universal Profile by the recovery service:

-# 1. Verify the recovery controller in your extension
+# Verify the recovery controller in your extension

 If you visit the controller menu in the Universal Profile Browser Extension, there need to be at least three controllers: